-The scheme should clearly set out who is responsible for administrative enforcement, where this includes compliance promotion and monitoring, and the authority to amend, refuse, suspend and/or revoke licenses and/or permits as required.
+The scheme should clearly set out who is responsible for administrative enforcement, where this includes compliance promotion and monitoring, and the authority to amend, refuse, suspend and/or revoke licences and/or permits as required.

-The scheme should also include provisions for the investigation and/or inspection of regulated parties by appropriate competent authorities, and the authority to securely share information (preferably electronically) among law enforcement agencies and between law enforcement and the appropriate competent authority in order to facilitate the investigation/inspection of multinational regulated parties and track trends in the movement of equipment.
+The scheme should also include provisions for the investigation and/or inspection of regulated parties by appropriate competent authorities.
+The scheme should also include the authority to securely share information (preferably electronically) among law enforcement agencies and between law enforcement and the appropriate competent authority in order to facilitate the investigation/inspection of multinational regulated parties and track trends in the movement of equipment.
 Finally, the scheme should set out the penalties (administrative or criminal) applicable in the instance of non-compliance.